dennisss/dacha/pkg/cnc/kicad/index.md

 ## Style Guide

 - Each PCB revision corresponds to a single KiCad project directory in the repository.
 Typically a package will have a `boards` direcotry to group together all the PCBs associated with.
-    - Each individual project directory should be named like `[board-name]-latest` or `[board-name]-r1`.
+    - Each individual project directory should be named like `[board-name]/latest` or `[board-name]/r1`.
-    - Typically development should happen in the `-latest` directory (or directory without a suffix) and then once it is ready to go to production, we will fork/freeze it into the next `-r1`, `-r2`, etc. directory while also adding a silkscreen label to the PCB to indicate the revision and board name.
+    - Typically development should happen in the `latest` directory and then once it is ready to go to production, we will fork/freeze it into the next `r1`, `r2`, etc. directory while also adding a silkscreen label to the PCB to indicate the revision and board name.

 - Always use 1.27mm grid for laying out schematics.